Watch Our FREE Training

 Wholesaling real estate is a practice that involves finding distressed properties being offered at a discount, getting the home under contract, and flipping that contract to a cash buyer who is looking for an investment property.

 Wholesalers look for motivated sellers or homeowners who want to sell their property quickly.
 As a wholesaler, you'll reach out to these motivated sellers and offer to buy their property at a discount in exchange for a fast closing.
+This strategy is also a great example of how to start investing in real estate with no money, as it typically requires little to no upfront capital to get started.

 You'll get them to sign a wholesale contract, locking them in at a certain price.
 Then, you'll turn around and find a cash buyer looking for an investment property.
 House flippers and rental property owners are always looking for discounted properties.
 So, if you price your offer correctly, you can sell them the purchase contract at a markup and collect a substantial fee by acting as an intermediary.